Mormon settlement techniques of the Salt Lake Valley

-Settlement of the Church of Jesus Christ of Latter-day Saints (LDS Church), also called Mormons, Latter-day Saints, or Saints in the Salt Lake Valley and surrounding area or “the planning and founding of more than 500 communities in the American West, is regarded by many planning historians as one of the most significant accomplishments in the history of American city development”.
-The Saints moved from settlement to settlement, until they made a permanent home in the Great Basin of the Rocky Mountains.
-This group of people is characterized by their ability to work together in settlement efforts.
-In 1847, these people trekked en masse across the great plains of the United States until they reached what is now northern Utah.
-Led by Brigham Young, these people used their experience of settling to establish themselves there.
-The church provided critical leadership by organizing and directing the efforts of the people.
-While Salt Lake City, the headquarters of the LDS Church, is their most prominent achievement, many other settlements in the area were also very successful.
-The techniques of the farm village, plats, and the grid, were all important components for the initial establishment, and later development, of the uninhabited area.
-The presence of the Saints in the valley was useful in the concluding efforts of the Transcontinental Railroad, where Promontory, Utah served as the connecting point of the Union Pacific and Central Pacific lines.
-Often labeled “the Crossroads of the West,” this area became an important hub for people traveling west, particularly for the California Gold Rush.
-While initially an agrarian community, the Saints became a strong force for industry as mines, factories, and rail began to be completely utilized.
+The settlement of the Church of Jesus Christ of Latter-day Saints (LDS Church) in the Salt Lake Valley and surrounding area was achieved through moving from settlement to settlement until they made a permanent home in the Great Basin of the Rocky Mountains.
+In 1847, they trekked en masse across the great plains of the United States until they reached what is now northern Utah.
+The setting of establishment was led by Brigham Young.
+The church organized and directed the efforts.
+It is "the planning and founding of more than 500 communities in the American West, [and it] is regarded by many planning historians as one of the most significant accomplishments in the history of American city development".

+The presence of the Saints in the valley led to the efforts of a transcontinental railroad in which Promontory, Utah, served as the connecting point of the Union Pacific and Central Pacific lines.
+Often labeled "the Crossroads of the West", this area became important for people traveling west, particularly for the California Gold Rush.
+They used techniques of farm villages, plats, and the grid for the initial establishment and at the uninhabited area.
+Industrialization progressed rapidly through mining, manufacturing, and the establishment of railroads.
+Salt Lake City, the city where the headquarters of the LDS Church is located, became successful.